Table of Contents

 With companies and code constantly changing, they operate in long or continuous periods of project improvements that over time make old solutions inefficient.

 Modern software applications generally include several programming languages, development frameworks, and libraries, among other external resources.
-The support, or lack thereof, can greatly impact those applications and their effectiveness.

 Lack of definition

-This is when development begins before any designing occurs.
 If you do not clarify or establish a baseline of what constitutes technical debt or if requirements are still being established during the dev cycle; then what was created at the start may not be what is needed by the end of the project.

 Business pressure

-With the constant pressure of businesses trying to stay afloat and remain competitive and financially prosperous, they may release or produce something which is not quite ready yet in order to get it out there or be first in the field.
-You see this with website and app launches that crash or have glaring glitches and usability issues.
+With the constant pressure of businesses trying to stay afloat and remain competitive and financially prosperous, they may release or produce something that is not quite ready yet in order to get it out there or be first in the field.

 With business pressure remaining constant, updating and fixing these problems may always remain in the development backlog.